 The Lost-Wax Casting Process

-The lost-wax casting process can vary slightly between industries; however, they generally follow the same steps and create a mold from a wax model.
-When making a custom piece of jewelry, experienced jewelers create a wax model and use it to form a mold.
-Our skilled craftsmen hand-carve our wax models as it allows us to provide more detail and further customize each piece to our clients’ specific design.
-This is especially true when creating a piece using clients’ existing stones – hand-carving the piece allows us to place the varying stone sizes a client may have throughout the piece to create a cohesive design.
+The lost-wax process can vary slightly between industries; however, they generally follow the same steps and create a mold from a wax model.
+When making a custom ring, experienced jewelers create a wax model and use it to form a mold.
+Our skilled artisans hand-carve our wax models as it allows us to provide more detail.
 We can also inspect the wax model for flaws, and clients can adjust their custom design before we make the metal product.

 The wax model is attached to a sprue which also serves as the channel for molten metal to enter the mold.
 The ring model is then surrounded by investment, or high-grade plaster, to create the casting.
 A vacuum will remove any air bubbles from the plaster to ensure the quality of the cast and produce a perfect mold.

 Jewelers then dry the cast before hardening the investment in a kiln and melting the wax.
 The cast has a ring-shaped cavity ready to hold the molten metal with the wax removed.
 The metal is poured and set before removing the cast, leaving a perfectly shaped ring attached to the sprue.
 The sprue is removed, gemstones are set in the ring and then it is finished and polished, making it ready for the client.